 Traditional writers eternally thought about this as they chased publication: Is it worth the amount of effort I'm going to have to go through -- the years of blood, sweat and tears -- only to find out ten years from now that I'm never going to make it?
 Or if I do make it, will I have to compromise and write stuff I don't really like because that's what my editor wants?
 Is the pay going to be enough?
 Will the glory make up for lack of pay?

 These were valid questions in traditional publishing, but lately I've been hearing similar sentiments among indies.
 Oh, not nearly as much as I heard it from traditional writers, but indies are still in their first wave of, shall we call it illusionment?
 Or maybe we'll call it the honeymoon period.
-Disillusionment is beginning to press in.
+And now disillusionment is just beginning to press in.

 Right now, sales are slow.
-(I have had all of TWO sales this month at Amazon, so far.)
 Books are maintaining ranking at half the sales as before.
 And those who have just started in the last year or so may never have had a chance to experience great sales, because their books are just coming "of age" now, during a slump.
 And we were all told that this should be the best time to sell books -- what with all those people who got new Nooks and Kindles for Christmas.

 And writing is hard.
 No matter how hard you try, you may find that you can't follow Heinlein's advice and refrain from rewriting because you really don't like the way your prose turned out.
 So it's slow going.
 And your enthusiasm is dropping because sales are slow and all that social networking is getting you down.